Independent News: Consolidation

 American Comics Group, another comic book publisher from the era (also with ties to Harry Donenfeld), was distributed by Independent News, as were such popular magazines as Playboy and Family Circle.

 Jack Liebowitz stayed with Independent News until 1965, eventually becoming a co-owner.
 Irwin Donenfeld, who was DC's editorial director in the 1960s, was also a vice president of Independent News.

 In 1966, Independent News expanded its operations to the United Kingdom by acquiring the bankrupt British publisher/distributor Thorpe & Porter.
 With this purchase, Independent News became the sole distributor of American comics in the U.K., handling not only DC's output but also those of a few rival publishers, such as Marvel (until 1969), in addition to pulp and popular magazines.

 Sale and demise

 In 1967, National Periodical Publications (including Independent News) was purchased by Kinney National Company, which later purchased Warner Bros.-Seven Arts and became Warner Communications.
 The Donenfelds and their "crew" were out, and new management came in.

 By 1970, Independent News was defunct, absorbed into a larger and changing distribution business.
-(Ironically, right before the distributor closed, it had been pegged to distribute National Lampoon, which was to become a publishing phenomena of the early 1970s.)
+(Ironically, right before the distributor closed, it had been pegged to distribute National Lampoon, which was to become a publishing phenomenon of the early 1970s.)
 Independent News' last president was Harold Chamberlin, who served from 1968 to 1970.
 Chamblerin went on to become president of Warner Publishing from 1970 to 1979.

 As "Warner Publishing Services," the company was named by DC Comics as one of the honorees in the company's 50th-anniversary publication Fifty Who Made DC Great.